How to Add Enterprise Value with Better Procurement Practices?

 Current Scenario in the Middle East

 In recent time, however, the Middle East has realized the need for better procurement technology.
 ME-based companies like Etihad Airways, ADNOC, SABIC, Emirates Flight Kitchen, Motherson Sumi, TECOM, and the Department of Culture and Tourism, Abu Dhabi, realize that they can no longer treat procurement just as a cost center but one that is essentially a profit center as well.

 In addition to implementing best-in-class technology solution, ME companies are training employees on best procurement practices and ways in which they can harness the solution in their day to day operations so that they can shift their efforts from being merely transactional to more strategic.
-With Procurement 4.0, Artificial Intelligence (AI), Machine Learning (ML), and Robotic Process Automation (RPA), the workforce is headed to upgrade their skills to avoid a run over by the efficiency of the robotic technologies.
+With Procurement 4.0, Artificial Intelligence (AI), and Machine Learning (ML), the workforce is headed to upgrade their skills to avoid a run over by the efficiency of the robotic technologies.

 Advantages of a Robust S2P Tool

 The procurement trends in the Middle East have also shown bifurcation based on the size of the organization.
 Large organizations like ADNOC have tried to leverage full functionalities of a cloud-based Source-to-Pay solution that enables group companies to be on the same dashboard leveraging the benefits of a massive synergy in terms of real time data analysis, establishing identical processes & terminologies, optimizing inventory management through inventory sharing, creating common supplier database & market intelligence reports, tracking of KPIs and supplier performance comparisons, etc.